henrik/old-henrik.nyh.se/_posts/2012-07-13_18-15-tests-on-demand-using-vimux-and-turbux-with-spork-and-guard.markdown

 ## Turbux

-Then there's [Turbux](https://github.com/jgdavey/vim-turbux) ([author's blog post](http://joshuadavey.com/post/15619414829/faster-tdd-feedback-with-tmux-tslime-vim-and)), which builds on Vimux (or a Vimux alternative named tslime.vim).
-Turbux adds mappings to Vim to run the current test in RSpec, test-unit or Cucumber.
+Then there's [Turbux](https://github.com/jgdavey/vim-turbux) ([author's blog post](http://joshuadavey.com/post/15619414829/faster-tdd-feedback-with-tmux-tslime-vim-and)), which builds on Vimux (or a Vimux alternative called tslime.vim).
+Turbux adds mappings to Vim to run the test you're currently editing, with RSpec (or test-unit or Cucumber), using Vimux.
 What's more, it uses some [rails.vim](https://github.com/tpope/vim-rails) magic to figure out that if you're in `models/user.rb`, you want to run `spec/models/user_spec.rb`.

 As I already use `,t` and `,T` for [Command-T](https://github.com/wincent/Command-T), I remapped Turbux to `,m` and `,M`: